e-chan1007/nuxt-vivliostyle/README.md

 ### `~/content/book-example/1.book.md`
 Manuscripts will automatically read and passed to Vivliostyle CLI.
 Ordering and ignoring can work according to the [Content Directory](https://content.nuxt.com/usage/content-directory) specification.
+All images should be placed in `~/public` and referenced with the absolute path.

 ```md
 ---